apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 `$ sudo pip2 install --no-index --find-links ~/electrum/ ~/electrum/Electrum-2.8.3.tar.gz`

+Congratulations, now you have a secure offline environment where you can generate your master public key and sign transactions.

-## generating mnemonic words using organic entropy
+# 2. generating mnemonic words using organic entropy

 If you have already been using a 12 word seed, use these words as your first 12 words (see [Plausible Deniability](#plausible-deniability) section).

-# a. flip that coin, roll some dice
+## a. flip that coin, roll some dice

 In this section we will be using the coin and the dice to generate the seed words.
 We will be using this awesome [pdf][dicewarepdf] from [https://github.com/taelfrinn/Bip39-diceware][diceware] thanks to github user taelfrinn.
 We're rolling 4 dies because it can produce 1296 different permutations (6^4=1296), and this is a little more than half of 2048.
 To cover the remaining words we flip a coin and have dice rolls with heads represent the first 1296 words and dice rolls with tails cover the remaining.
 Because there are more combinations than we need (2*1296>2048), we simply ignore dice rolls with tails that are above 4362.
 Although to be honest, when I rolled over that number I would just reverse the way I read off the numbers so T4672 would turn into T2764.
 Besides this case, it's important to always read the numbers in a consistent way.